 Money owed to a business by its customers for goods or services delivered but not yet paid for.

-Accounts receivable (often shortened to A/R or AR) is the money your customers owe you for work you've already completed.
-When you send an invoice and the client hasn't paid yet, that amount becomes part of your accounts receivable.
+Accounts receivable (often abbreviated as AR) represents the money your clients owe you.
+Every time you send an invoice for work you've completed, that unpaid amount becomes part of your accounts receivable until the client pays.

 Try Invoicer Free